Janaka2/A-Full-Stack-Web-Application/README.md

 ## Fun Fact
 This project was inspired by my passion for connecting people and my interest in social media platforms.
-# ###I'm Janaka Premathilaka,
+# I'm Janaka Premathilaka,
-📫 Feel free to reach out to me at janaka2@gmail.com , on [LinkedIn](https://www.linkedin.com/in/janakap/) or give me a call at +41 762248445. 💌 🚀
+📫 Feel free to reach out to me at janaka2@gmail.com , on [LinkedIn](https://www.linkedin.com/in/janakap/) or give me a call at +41 76 224 84 45. 💌 🚀